 The numbers go from 1-20 and when it is complete, my kids can’t help but count over and over as they march past each number.
 There’s nothing better than fun number activities!

 3) Spot Can Count – Teaching Numbers

 Spot Can Count by Eric Hill is a sweet book that follows a little dog named Spot through a day on the farm.
-He counts his way past various animals and there is a flap to lift on each page, which is always a hit with my children!
+He counts his way past various animals and there is a flap to lift on each page, which is always a hit with preschool children.

-4) Melissa & Doug Nesting and Stacking Blocks – How to Teach Numbers to Toddlers
+4) Nesting and Stacking Blocks – How to Teach Numbers to Toddlers

 5) Melissa & Doug Water Wow!
 Reusable Water-Reveal Cards